Clubs, Charities, Action Groups, Political, etc.

 Bolsterstone Male Voice Choir

-These fine singists have been around for donkey's years.
-Our old metalwork teacher Mr Crossland ('Gosh') belonged to it in the 60s.
-Bolsterstone is named from its cold climate.
+These fine singists have been around for donkey's years and is still very active in our local area.
+Our old PGS metalwork teacher Mr Crossland ('Gosh') belonged to it in the 1960s.
+Bolsterstone is (possibly) named after its exposed and windy location.

 Cawthorne Brass Band